Sometimes, the type of hat a person wears can tell you a lot about their personality

 , giving the character the boost of self-confidence necessary to alter their behavior.
 However it works, the character's behavior is markedly different when they wear it.

-If the hat alters their behavior for the worse, then it's also an example of Clothes Make the Maniac
+.
+If the hat alters the wearer's behavior for the worse, then it's also an example of Clothes Make the Maniac

 .
 It has very little relationship to Planet of Hats